Accessing research data held in the repository

 - You have provided verifiable institutional contact details for an appropriate institutional signatory (see below)

-- You have ethical approval in place (this is required where the requested dataset concerns human participants)
+- You have ethical approval in place and have included evidence (this is only required where the requested dataset concerns human participants)

 If your application meets these criteria, a Data Access Agreement is sent to your nominated institutional signatory.
 An appropriate institutional signatory may be from your contracts department, legal department or research office, depending on the nature of your organisation.
 Once the agreement is signed and returned, the Research Data Service team will arrange for you to have secure access to the dataset.
 The data creator will be informed that the dataset has been released to you.